dossierhq/dossier-next-sqlite-app/README.md

 interface is disabled.

 > **Warning**
-> When deploying to Netlify or Vercel you will only be able to use Dossier at build-time, since
+> When deploying to Netlify or [Vercel](https://vercel.com/guides/is-sqlite-supported-in-vercel) you
+> will only be able to use Dossier at build-time, since Next.js running in serverless mode don't
-> Next.js cloud functions don't support opening SQLite databases in run-time.
-Running locally, or in
+> support opening SQLite databases in run-time.
+Running locally, or in a "normal" Node server
-> a "normal" Node server doesn't have this restriction.
+> doesn't have this restriction.

 ## Getting started